jwenz723/inContactCor_pub/README.md

 #### definition_metrics.txt

 This file contains the unique identifier used to identify each performance counter as a metric in pulse.
 Note if you create a new metric then you should also update the `metrics.json` file located in the respository described in the next section below.
+You must also add the metric name to the "metrics" section within plugin.json.

 Example:
 ```